-South Jordan Estate Planning Attorneys and Elder Law Attorneys
+South Jordan Estate Planning Attorneys

 Experienced & Trusted Legal Representation in Utah

 A well-crafted estate plan directs the management and disposition of your property after your mental incapacity or death.
-It also allows you to appoint an agent to speak for you regarding your healthcare decisions when you are unable to speak for yourself.
+It also allows you to appoint an agent to speak for you regarding your healthcare decisions when you cannot speak for yourself.
 Proper planning requires an understanding of your planning objectives, your family composition and relationships, and your financial resources and needs.

 Our South Jordan estate planning attorneys at Carr | Woodall have extensive experience helping Utah families prepare for what's ahead.
-We understand that there is no "one-size-fits all" solution.
+We understand that there is no "one-size-fits-all" solution.
 We custom tailor our estate plans for each client.
-We know how to craft plans that will enable you to have the peace of mind that your savings and wealth will be available for you when you need it, and that you will be able to pass it on to the next generation.
+We know how to craft plans that will enable you to have the peace of mind that your savings and wealth will be available for you when you need it and that you will be able to pass it on to the next generation.
 We welcome the opportunity to share our experience and skill to assist you with creating an estate plan that will help provide peace of mind for you and your family.

 Strategically Employing Estate Planning Tools